-Big Falls Trail is a 4.5 mile moderately trafficked out and back trail located near Arroyo Grande, CA that features a waterfall and is good for all skill levels.
+Big Falls Trail is a 4.5 mile moderately trafficked out and back trail located near Arroyo Grande, California that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash